tmbluth/Udacitys-ML-Engineer-with-Microsoft-Azure/Capstone Project/README.md

 ```

 ## Hyperparameter Tuning
-Instead of traditional forecasting methods I decided to use a multivariable LSTM approach that predicted one time series ahead.
+Instead of traditional forecasting methods I decided to use a multivariable LSTM approach that predicted one time period ahead.
 This was done since LSTM is a leading algorithm in forecasting problems.
 The parameters I optimized were dropout, learning rate, and hidden neuron count.
 The details of these hyperparameters are found in the `hyperparameter_tuning.ipynb` notebook.

 ### Results
 This model actually did better than the AutoML model on the validation set with a MAPE of 2.97%.
 It had a learning rate of 0.072, a dropout of 0.158 on 2 layers and 2 LSTM layers with 32 and 16 neurons respectively.
 The only problem was the test set performance.
 Since the last 10% of the data captured a major bull run follow by a crash all models trained had a very hard time predicting the prices.
 The best HyperDrive model got an 18% MAPE which I personally think is unusable in the real world.
 This may be fixed by including the volatility that the test set displayed in the next training data set and collecting more recent tame data for testing.

 The best model run and details can be seen below.